Court tosses black man’s murder conviction over racial bias

 “The numbers speak loudly,” Kavanaugh said in a summary of his opinion that he read in the courtroom, noting that Evans had removed 41 of the 42 prospective black jurors over the six trials.
 “We cannot ignore that history.”

-In dissent, Thomas called Kavanaugh’s opinion “manifestly incorrect” and wrote that Flowers presented no evidence whatsoever of purposeful race discrimination.”
+In dissent, Justice Clarence Thomas called Kavanaugh’s opinion “manifestly incorrect” and wrote that Flowers “presented no evidence whatsoever of purposeful race discrimination.”
+Justice Neil Gorsuch joined most of Thomas’ opinion.

+Thomas, the only African American on the court, said the decision may have one redeeming quality: “The state is perfectly free to convict Curtis Flowers again.”

+Flowers was arrested several months later, described by prosecutors as a disgruntled former employee who sought revenge against the store’s owner because she fired him and withheld most of his pay to cover the cost of merchandise he damaged.
+Nearly $300 was found missing after the killings.

 In the course of selecting a jury, lawyers can excuse a juror merely because of a suspicion that a particular person would vote against their client.
 Those are called peremptory strikes, and they have been the focus of the complaints about discrimination.

-The Supreme Court’s decision in Batson v.
-Kentucky in 1986 set up a system by which trial judges could evaluate claims of discrimination and the race-neutral explanations by prosecutors.
+The Supreme Court tried to stamp out discrimination in the composition of juries in Batson v.
+Kentucky in 1986.
+The court ruled then that jurors couldn’t be excused from service because of their race and set up a system by which trial judges could evaluate claims of discrimination and the race-neutral explanations by prosecutors.

+Justice Thurgood Marshall, who had been the nation’s pre-eminent civil rights attorney, was part of the Batson case majority, but he said the only way to end discrimination in jury selection was to eliminate peremptory strikes.

+Flowers’ case has been to the high court before.
+In 2016, the justices ordered Mississippi’s top court to re-examine racial bias issues in Flowers’ case following a high court ruling in favor of a Georgia inmate because of a racially discriminatory jury.
+But the Mississippi justices divided 5-4 in upholding the verdict against Flowers.
+The state, defending the conviction, said the justices must narrow the focus from Evans’ broader record to the case at hand.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.